toddmotto/angularjs-styleguide/README.md

 	*Why?*

-	- **Most importantly**, the `this` keyword is made available inside every Javascript function in order to gain reference to the invocation context if invoked as a method (e.g. `someInvocationContext.someMethod()`) or the new object created if invoked with the `new` operator as a constructor (e.g. `someNewObject = new SomeConstructor()`).
-Since angular internally invokes all functions registered as controllers with the `new` operator, any `this` reference inside the controller function necessarily refers to the new object constructed, unless... (a big unless!) further nested inside another function.
-Capturing the top level `this` reference of a controller once and at the top of the controller, instead of repeating `this` calls throughout, encourages consistency and prevents any incorrectly nested `this` references.
+	- **Most importantly**, the `this` keyword is made available inside every Javascript function in order to gain reference to the invocation context if invoked as a method (e.g. `someInvocationContext.someMethod()`) and the new object created if invoked with the `new` operator as a constructor (e.g. `someNewObject = new SomeConstructor()`).
+Since angular internally invokes all functions registered as controllers with the `new` operator, any `this` reference inside the controller function necessarily refers to the new object constructed, unless... (a big unless!) further nested inside another function inside the controller.
+Capturing the top level `this` reference of a controller once and at the top of the controller, instead of repeating `this` calls throughout, encourages consistency and prevents any nested `this` references from incorrectly referencing some object other the object contstructed by the controller and available in the View.

-  - **Bindable members up top**: Place bindable members at the top of the controller, *alphabetized*, and not spread throughout the controller code.
+  - **Bindable members up top**: Place bindable members at the top of the controller, *perferably* alphabetized, instead of spreading throughout the controller code.

 	  ```javascript
 	  /* avoid */